dbayardAWS/lakeform_labs/Part4.md

 ## Create another crawler for the Product Reviews dataset

+While the crawler is running for the Flights dataset, let's create another crawler for the Reviews dataset.

 * Click the "Add crawler" button.

 * Enter "reviews_crawl" for the Crawler name and click "Next"